binance/binance-spot-api-docs/rest-api.md

 }
 ```

+**Notes:**

-**Note:** The payload above does not show all fields that can appear.
+* The payload above does not show all fields that can appear.
 Please refer to [Conditional fields in Order Responses](#conditional-fields-in-order-responses).
+* The performance for canceling an order (single cancel or as part of a cancel-replace) is always better when only `orderId` is sent.
+Sending `origClientOrderId` or both `orderId` + `origClientOrderId` will be slower.

 ### Current open orders (USER_DATA)
 ```